Beraliv/beraliv.dev/packages/blog2/src/content/2021-05-11-trim-in-typescript.md

 ---
-title: Trim in TypeScript
+title: Trim
 date: "2021-05-11"
-description: Today we discuss Trim.
-String.prototype.trim does the same in JavaScript what we are about to do in TypeScript.
-Let's try 👩‍💻
+description: Given the string, remove whitespaces from the beginning and the end
 labels:
   - typescript
-  - medium
 keywords:
   - typescript
   - challenges
   - trim
-categories:
-  - typechallenge
-featured: /trim-in-typescript/step1-example-of-use.png
+image: /trim-in-typescript/step1-example-of-use.png
 ---

 ![Example of Trim use](/trim-in-typescript/step1-example-of-use.png)